 Have you noticed?

-Phrases long considered taboo on resumes (like “self-motivated team player”) are making their way back into LinkedIn Profiles – and the outcome isn’t good.
+Overused phrases long considered run-of-the-mill on resumes (such as “self-motivated team player”) are making their way into LinkedIn Profiles – and the outcome isn’t good.

 Here are some of the worst offenders lurking among LinkedIn Profiles, along with suggestions for alternative wording: